ropensci/crul/cran-comments.md

 ---

-This version includes a few new features and fix to make examples/tests more robust
+This version includes a fix to make tests more robust to internet outage

 Thanks!
 Scott Chamberlain